CDCgov/artemis/README.md

 1. Ensure all the [dependencies](#dependencies) are installed.
 2. Run `bin/test`.

+## How To Upgrade Packages

+- For JavaScript packages, run `yarn add some_package@1.2.3`.
+- For Ruby gems, run `bundle update some_package`.
+- Ensure that the respective `.lock` files are updated and added to source control.

 ## Dependencies

 This is a [Rails v5.1.4][rails] application that requires: